Study Abroad for School of Education & Social Policy Students

 - Completion of distribution and other requirements for graduation through study abroad

 - Making satisfactory academic progress before, during, and after study abroad, including steps to maintain your study abroad eligibility

 - How well prepared you are to undertake study abroad as part of your undergraduate career

 Refer to the SESP Academic Advisers page for information about how to contact your SESP adviser.

 Eligible credits from study abroad count as electives unless they are authorized to count toward major/minor credits by the department or as distros by your SESP adviser.
 You should consult your adviser during the application stage to determine the feasibility of using courses taken abroad to satisfy degree requirements.
 Credit in SESP will not be given for courses that are inappropriate to the School’s curriculum or that do not meet the usual standards for credit in the School.
-For example, you will not receive credit for duplicate courses (meaning, onesthat duplicate courses that you’ve already received credit for at Northwestern)or for internships and independent study not specifically approved by your adviser.
+For example, you will not receive credit for course equivalents you’ve already completed at Northwestern.

-The petition for credit process can only go forward after courses have been completed, you have completed a study abroad program evaluation, and an official transcript has been processed by the Registrar’s Office.
+The application of your credits earned abroad to the degree requirements approved by your SESP adviser will take place once your courses have been completed, you have filled out a study abroad program evaluation, and an official transcript from the program abroad has been processed by Northwestern’s Office of the Registrar.
 Retain all class descriptions, syllabi, papers, readings, and other course materials from your classes abroad; they may be needed as part of the petition process.

 If you study abroad on an Northwestern-run program that offers regular NU classes, you do NOT need to go through this credit transfer process.
 These courses are subject to the same rules and restrictions as the same numbered courses taught in Evanston.
 If a course with that number when taught at NU fulfills a distribution requirement it will automatically be one when taken abroad.